padrinobook/padrinobook/01-introduction.md

 - [Mercurial](http://mercurial.selenic.com/ "Mercurial")

-In this book I will explain the commands of Git when they first occur, and repeat the commands every time I did during the development.
-Repeating is very important when learning something new.
+In this book I will explain the commands of Git when they first occur, and repeat the commands that I did during development.
+Repetition is very important when learning something new.

 #### Heroku